Inspire Therapy

 for Sleep Apnea

 Sleep apnea treatment without a mask, hose, or machine.
 Inspire is an FDA-approved implant that keeps your airway open while you sleep — activated by a simple remote control at bedtime.
-Capital ENT has offered Inspire for over a decade, treating hundreds of patients across Central Texas.
+Capital ENT has offered Inspire for over 10 years, with a few hundred patients implanted across Central Texas.

-Inspire is an FDA-approved implantable neurostimulator designed to treat moderate-to-severe obstructive sleep apnea.
-Unlike CPAP, there is no mask, no hose, and no machine.
-A small device placed under the skin of the upper chest monitors your breathing and delivers mild stimulation to the hypoglossal nerve, gently moving the tongue and airway muscles forward to keep the airway open while you sleep.
+Inspire is an FDA-approved implantable neurostimulator that treats moderate-to-severe obstructive sleep apnea (OSA) by stimulating the hypoglossal nerve to keep the airway open during sleep.
+The device is placed under the skin of the upper chest during a short outpatient procedure under general anesthesia.
+Unlike CPAP, there is no mask, no hose, and no machine — patients turn it on with a small remote at bedtime.
+The device monitors your breathing and delivers mild stimulation that gently moves the tongue and airway muscles forward while you sleep.

 Inspire is specifically designed for patients who cannot tolerate or do not benefit from CPAP therapy.
 You simply press a button on a small remote control at bedtime to turn it on and press again in the morning to turn it off.
 Capital ENT has been offering Inspire therapy for over 10 years and has treated hundreds of patients across Central Texas.